signed-log/cookiecutter-pypackage/README.rst

 * Tox_ testing: Setup to easily test for Python 3.7, 3.8, 3.9, 3.10, pypy 3.9
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
 * bump2version_: Pre-configured version bumping with a single command
-* Auto-release to PyPI_ when you push a new tag to master (optional)
 * Command line interface using Click (optional)

 .. _Cookiecutter: https://github.com/cookiecutter/cookiecutter